 The detective stories written by Arthur Conan Doyle featuring his legendary protagonist Sherlock Holmes have been read by many millions of readers.
-Fairly early in Holmes’ literary life, Doyle became tired of writing these stories and decided to kill off his popular hero; but, after a seemingly fatal struggle against his nemesis, the evil Professor Moriarty, the public outcry persuaded him to bring Holmes miraculously back to life.
-Even though Sherlock Holmes never married or had children, he has spawned a legion of detective offspring, including Father Brown, Hercule Poirot, Jane Marple, Peter Wimsey, Inspector Maigret, Nero Wolfe, Philip Marlowe, and Lew Archer, as well as child detectives like Nancy Drew and Encyclopedia Brown, who are all, without exception, unerring masters of deductive reasoning.
+Fairly early in Holmes’ literary life, Doyle became tired of writing these stories and decided to kill off his popular hero; but, after a seemingly fatal struggle with his nemesis, the evil Professor Moriarty, the public outcry persuaded Doyle to bring Holmes miraculously back to life.
+Even though Sherlock Holmes never married or had children, he has spawned a legion of detective offspring, including Hercule Poirot, Jane Marple, Father Brown, Peter Wimsey, Inspector Maigret, Nero Wolfe, Philip Marlowe, and Lew Archer, as well as child detectives like Nancy Drew and Encyclopedia Brown, who are all, without exception, unerring masters of deductive reasoning.

-According to the Theory of Imitation, the models of behaviour that a person observes, whether they are real or fictional, can influence one’s behaviour, beliefs, and expectations.
-For example, it is known that fashion trends or certain expressions that are seen or heard in a movie or television program can become widely imitated in real life.
+According to the theory of imitation, the models of behaviour that a person observes, whether they are real or fictional, can influence one’s behaviour, beliefs, and expectations.
+For example, it is known that fashion trends or certain sayings that are seen or heard in a movie or television program can become widely imitated in real life.
 What, then, is the model of behaviour that is repeatedly depicted in detective stories like those written by Arthur Conan Doyle and his many successors?
 Very simply, it is the model of a human being who uses one’s reasoning powers to arrive unerringly at the truth, in order to solve a mystery or apprehend the perpetrator of a criminal act.
-In other words, unless it is corrected in some way, reading these stories will lead readers to believe that, properly employed, reason and logic are infallible guides to discovering the truth about the world we live in.
+In other words, unless it is corrected in some way, reading these stories or watching cinematic adaptations of them will lead readers and viewers to believe that, properly employed, reason and logic are infallible guides to discovering the truth about the world we live in.

 I doubt there is anyone who would rank Arthur Conan Doyle’s fictional invention as one of the great rationalists of all time.
 And yet, in terms of popular influence, I believe that Sherlock Holmes has done as much, if not more, to spread the pernicious faith in the magical, truth-discovering powers of reason and logic as important rationalist philosophers like Descartes, Leibnitz, Spinoza, and their ancient predecessors Aristotle and Plato.
 For how else can we account for the fact that there are still a great many people, including many highly-educated adults, who believe in this falsehood, despite the innumerable real-world proofs to the contrary, which show that reason and logic are extremely fallible and erring guides to discovering the truth about the real world?
 Anyone who naively believes that reason and logic are unerring guides to the truth will make numerous blunders in the course of one’s life, whether personally or professionally.